westerndigitalcorporation/zonedstorage.io/docs/applications/zenfs.md

 *<a href="https://rocksdb.org/" target="_blank">RocksDB</a>* is a persistent
 key-value store for fast storage devices.
 It is implemented using a <a href="https://en.wikipedia.org/wiki/Log-structured_merge-tree" target="_blank"> Log-Structured Merge-Tree (LSM-tree)</a> data structure.
-It is simlilar to LSM-tree based key-value engine implementations: values are stored in tables that are sorted in increasing key order.
+Similar to other LSM-tree-based key-value engine implementations, values are stored in tables that are sorted in increasing key order.
 Tables are sequentially written and never modified.
 This basic principle of the LSM-tree data structure makes it possible to support zoned block devices.

 The storage plugin architecture of RocksDB makes it possible to accommodate